 Here’s how to do that:

-- Check how efficient is your code by evaluating your page’s loading speed – Many aspects of page’s speed depend on the efficiency of the code.
-Google’s Page Speed tool can give you some advices how to improve your pages’ loading times and therefore improve the efficiency of pages’ code.
+- Check how efficient is your code by evaluating your page’s loading speed – Many aspects of page speed depending on the efficiency of the code.
+Google’s Page Speed tool can give you some advises how to improve your pages’ loading times and therefore improve the efficiency of pages’ code.

 - Avoid tables. – Tables also create a lot of HTML.
 So use them in your layout only if absolutely necessary.

 - Use CSS for styling and formatting.

 - Resize your images and remove any unnecessary images.